XRPLF/llvm-project/clang-tools-extra/docs/clang-tidy/checks/hooks-entry-points.rst

 A Hook always implements and exports exactly two functions: cbak and hook.

-This check warns on (non-empty) translation units that do not have them.
+This check warns on translation units that do not have them.